rychisholm3/Social-Media-Video-Formatter/README.md

 # social-clip

-**social-clip** is a command-line video formatting tool that automatically reformats any source video for every major social media platform — correct aspect ratio, resolution, bitrate, duration cap, text overlay, and audio normalization — in a single command.
+**social-clip** is a command-line video formatting tool that automatically reformats any source video for every major social media platform. social-clip can correct aspect ratio, resolution, bitrate, duration cap, text overlay, and audio normalization in a single command.

 ## Core Functionality

 The tool accepts any video file and exports platform-ready copies using OpenShot's Python library (`libopenshot`).
-This project was built to demonstrate a working understanding of OpenShot's core primitives — `Timeline`, `Clip`, `Keyframe`, and `FFmpegWriter` — applied to a real automation problem rather than a manual editing workflow.
+This project was built to demonstrate a working understanding of OpenShot's core primitives `Timeline`, `Clip`, `Keyframe`, and `FFmpegWriter`.

 Each export applies a "cover" scale so the video fills the target frame without black bars and centers the clip on the canvas.
 A text overlay can be added, rendered as a fade-in/fade-out animated caption.
-Audio is automatically level-matched to the -14 LUFS broadcast standard used by YouTube and Spotify.
-Batch mode exports all six platforms at once into an output directory.
+Audio is automatically level-matched to the broadcast standard used by YouTube and Spotify.
+Exports all six platforms at once into an output directory if requested.

 ## Supported Platforms